AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/create-qual-cohort-analysis.md

 For a more in-depth primer on cohort analysis, [take a look here](https://www.cohortanalysis.com/){: target="_blank"} - we wrote the site on it!

-Most cohort analyses in Magento BI group users together by a common date (i.e, the set of all customers who made their first purchase in a given month).
+Most cohort analyses in MBI group users together by a common date (i.e, the set of all customers who made their first purchase in a given month).
 A **qualitative cohort** is a little different: it’s a user group that is defined by a characteristic that isn’t time-based.
 Some examples include:

 * The set of all users that were acquired from an ad campaign
 * The set of all users whose first purchase included a coupon (or didn’t)